hslatman/caddy-crowdsec-bouncer/README.md

 ## TODO

+* Soft fail on connection error to CrowdSec
+* Fix UserAgent (CrowdSec writes: "bad user agent 'caddy-cs-bouncer' from ...)
 * Add log integration from Caddy to CrowdSec (i.e. using Nginx log format)
 * Add tests
 * Do testing with IPv6
 * Extend the Docker example with a more complete setup
 * Add captcha action (currently works the same as a ban)
 * Add support for custom actions (defaults to blocking access now)
-* Restructure package layout (now requires many Caddy and L4 modules)
-* Test with *project conncept* (Caddy layer 4 app)
+* Test with *project conncept* (Caddy layer 4 app; TCP seems to work; UDP to be tested)
-* Fix UserAgent (CrowdSec writes: "bad user agent 'caddy-cs-bouncer' from ...)
+* Add metrics integration?
+* Add profiling integration?
+* Caddyfile configuration support?
 * ...